eaobservatory/hedwig/doc/user/proposal_create.rst

 .. image:: image/call_view.png

 Once you have selected a queue, you will see the "New Proposal" page.
+This page is divided into a number of sections.
-Please check that the fixed information presented on the page is correct before proceeding.
+Please check that the fixed information presented in the "identifying information" section is correct before proceeding.
 This information comprises the facility, semester and queue for which you are creating a proposal, the type of call and your name.